hackle/blogger/src/raw/serialize-like-javascript.md

 	String OriginalJsonString;
 }
 ```

+(I am going for simplicity here, you don't have to make your implementation this crude.
+By all means, go for generics or reflection)

 * when serialize a `User` back to a JSON string, before we send it off to the API, merge the modified `User` into the original JSON string, and then send off the combined string, which will have the `address` field intact.
 In psuedo-code:

 ```csharp